Policies

 Policy support the following fields:

-• disable, disable rule (default false).
+, disable rule (default false).name

-• rules, list of policy rule configuration.
+, list of policy rule configuration.

-The field name can be omitted.
+can be omitted.
 In this case, the policy will be evaluated as a default policy.

-If rules section is empty, the whole policy will be omitted.
+section is empty, the whole policy will be omitted.

 Policy rules